Rik Carl D'Amato

 - Office Phone

-Professor D'Amato has published or presented more than 400 books, articles, chapters, reviews, papers, posters, workshops, etc., including (57 periodical publications and 8 books), most of which address the integration of the practical and scientific aspects of ecological neuropsychology, schooling, interventions, and cross-cultural psychology.
+Professor D'Amato has published or presented more than 400 books, articles, chapters, reviews, papers, posters, workshops, etc., including (63 periodical publications and 10 books), most of which address the integration of the practical and scientific aspects of ecological neuropsychology, schooling, interventions, and cross-cultural psychology.
 He also has presented across the U.S., in Europe, the Middle East, and in Asia.
-A hallmark of his career has been his collaboration with students or young professors and some 85% of his publications and presentations are co-authored with students or student-faculty research teams.
+A hallmark of his international career has been his collaboration with students or young professors and some 85% of his publications and presentations are co-authored with students or student-faculty research teams.

 D'Amato is an elected member of the Society for the Study of School Psychology and was the only member elected while living abroad.
 He was awarded a Medal of Achievement for serving a distinguished term as Editor-in-Chief of School Psychology Quarterly, the American Psychological Association (APA) School Psychology Division journal.
-For 18-years, D'Amato served as a Professor of School Psychology and in other roles such as a Research Center Director.
+For 19-years, D'Amato served as a Professor of School Psychology and in other roles such as a Research Center Director.
 Neuropsychology Laboratory director and Assistant Dean at the University of Northern Colorado (UNC) in the College of Education and Behavioral Sciences.
 He was named an M. Lucile Harrison Professor of Excellence for outstanding teaching in the classroom, and an Albert M. and Jo Winchester Distinguished University Scholar for his research.
 He also was selected as Graduate Professor of the Year.
 Before working at UNC, D'Amato was Director of School Psychology at the Mississippi State University.
-D'Amato founded the Neuropsychology in the School interest group within the National Association of School PSYCHOLOGISTS' (NASP) in 1987.
+D'Amato founded the Neuropsychology in the School interest group within the National Association of School Psychologists (NASP) in 1987.

 - Education History